 - 1. Policy and Procedure Manual is maintained electronically on the Montgomery County Juvenile Court's Intranet and all staff has access to those policies and procedures to ensure operational consistency. - 2.
-A hardcopy is also maintained within the administrative suite. - 3.
 Policies and procedures are accessible to the public via written request (i.e., Policy Request Form) to the Director.